Rammechh/Scaler_Problems/README.md

 ### Balanced Paranthesis
  + Store the opening brackets ('(', '{', '[') in stack. ]
  + whenever you find the closing bracket check if it matches stack[-1] else return 0

+### Redundant Braces
+ + If i get a opening bracket or any operator(+, -, /, *) append it to stack.
+ + If any closing bracket encountered, check if stack[-1] euql to opening bracket return 1. since it don't contain an operator (reduntant brackets)

 Day62_Stacks2
 ================